 What services does your library offer?
-Books, magazines, audiobooks, CDs, movies, downloadable ebooks and audiobooks, puppets, interloan items, internet access, free Wifi, copying, faxing, classes and programming, book discussions, Summer Reading Program, monthly book sale, movie nights, adult coloring, different groups, study rooms, storytime, and the Bookmobile.
+Books, magazines, audiobooks, CDs, movies, downloadable ebooks and audiobooks, puppets, interloan items, internet access, free Wifi, copying, faxing, classes and programming, book discussions, Summer Reading Program, monthly book sale, movie nights, adult coloring, specified groups including genealogy and writing, study rooms, storytime, and the Bookmobile.

 What is required in order for me to get a library card?
 All patrons must provide acceptable proof of residence, which is limited to: Driver’s License or State ID with current address, current utility bill, lease agreement, property deed, current tax receipt, or voter registration.
 Patrons under 18 years of age must have their application signed by a parent or legal guardian.
 Parent must provide proof of district residence for free card.
 The person who signs the library card application for a child under the age of 18 years is responsible for any outstanding fines, bills or overdue material on the child's library card.